toddbranch/ECE382/labs/lab6/index.md

 Our mobile robots have DC motors to drive the wheels.
 The amount of torque provided by the motor is directly proportional to the amount of voltage provided.
 Therefore, there are two ways of varying the speed of the DC motors:

 1. Provide an analog voltage where the magnitude is proportional to the output torque desired.
 2. Provide a PWM signal where the duty cycle provides an "average" voltage proportional to the output torque desired.
-This is shown if Figure 1.
+This is shown in Figure 1.

 ![PWM to Motor](pwm_to_motor.png)